Nate Myles: Personal life

+Myles is married to actress Tessa James.
+In 2018 the couple welcomed their first child.

+Playing career

 Canterbury-Bankstown

 Myles was a Canterbury junior and a housemate of fellow future NRL stars Sonny Bill Williams and Johnathan Thurston.
 As 2004 NRL premiers, the Canterbury-Bankstown Bulldogs faced Super League IX champions, Leeds in the 2005 World Club Challenge.
-Myles played from the interchange bench in the Bulldogs' 32-39 loss.
+Myles played from the interchange bench in the Bulldogs' 32–39 loss.

 Myles made his first grade debut for Canterbury in round 1 of the 2005 NRL season against St. George Illawarra at Telstra Stadium.

 In 2006 he was picked to represent Queensland in the State of Origin competition.
 At club level, Myles played in Canterbury's 2006 preliminary final defeat against the Brisbane Broncos at the Sydney Football Stadium.
 This would be Myles last game for Canterbury and he joined the Sydney Roosters for the 2007 NRL season.

 Sydney Roosters

 Myles moved to the Sydney Roosters for the 2007 NRL season.
 In November 2006, Myles was charged with drink driving following a Melbourne Cup luncheon.
 Sydney Roosters imposed a fine of $10,000, 20 hours of community charity work and forced him to undergo alcohol counselling.

 Myles first season at the club saw them miss the finals series after finishing 10th.
 In August 2008, Myles was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup.

 In April 2009, he was named in the preliminary 25 man squad to represent Queensland in the opening State of Origin match for 2009.
 Following another alcohol-related incident, Myles was suspended for six matches by the NRL.
-At 8am on 5 July 2009 Myles was found drunk and naked on the fire escape of the Crowne Plaza in Terrigal, New South Wales.
+At 8am on 5 July 2009, Myles was found drunk and naked on the fire escape of the Crowne Plaza in Terrigal, New South Wales.
 He had earlier tried to gain entry into one of the hotel's rooms, and had also defecated in the hotel's corridor.
 This incident was referenced by the media as "Dumpgate '09".

 At club level, Myles made 17 appearances for the Sydney Roosters in the 2009 NRL season as the club finished last for the first time since 1966.

 In 2010, the club had a complete form reversal and reached the 2010 NRL Grand Final against St. George Illawarra.
-Myles played at second-row in the decider as the Roosters were defeated 32-8 at Telstra Stadium.
+Myles played at second-row in the decider as the Roosters were defeated 32–8 at Telstra Stadium.

 Myles played for Australia in the 2010 Four Nations tournament.
 In December 2010 he became engaged to Home and Away actress Tessa James.
 The pair wed on 23 December 2011.